Written byVain Rowe

-Summary: This article will show you how to fix "Convert to APFS" option not available or greyed out in Disk Utility issue.
+Summary: This article will show you how to fix the "Convert to APFS" option greyed out or not available in the Disk Utility issue.
 Before fixing and converting your drive to APFS, please make sure that you have backed up all important data.
-You can also free download iBoysoft Mac Data Recovery to get lost data back.
+You can also free download iBoysoft Data Recovery for Mac computers to get lost data back.

-But there are times when the "Convert to APFS" option is not available or greyed out in Disk Utility.
-Then, how to fix it?
+Actually, there are numerous reasons why the "Convert to APFS" is not available or greyed out in Disk Utility.
+What to do if this happens?
+Just keep reading!

-There are some restrictions to convert drives or volumes to APFS in Disk Utility.
-In other words, the "Convert to APFS" option is not available for all types of drives/volumes.
+There are some restrictions to convert drives or volumes to APFS on Mac.
+In other words, the "Convert to APFS" option is not available or it is greyed out for all types of drives/volumes.
 There are some basic rules.